ruler501/utm/README.md

 on each line you can do one of 4 things, you can loop, increment a variable, decrement a variable or create a copy of a variable

 ###While loop:
-	while i decr count{
+	while i decr {
 		...
 	}
 Means while i is not all zero's subtract one then do the block.
-Count is a prefix to all your variables that changes each iteration
+For increment it is while i is not all ones.
+Both flip the bits when done(incr end with all 0's decr all 1's)

 ###Increment:
 	incr(i)